 Model Versioning & Experiment Tracking with MLflow

 Here's a bug we've been shipping since part one.
 Every time train.py runs, it overwrites model/model.joblib.
-Train a new model and the old one is gone — not archived, gone.
-If the new one turns out worse, there is no command that gets the old one back.
-We've been running production on a single mutable file that any training run can silently clobber.
+Train a new model, and the old one is gone, not archived, gone.
+If the new one turns out worse, there's no command to bring the old one back.
+We've been running production on a single mutable file that any training run can silently overwrite.

-"Just commit it to Git," says the reflex.
-But we buried that idea back in part one: Git versions a 47MB binary blob it can't diff, and even if it stored it perfectly, it still couldn't answer the questions that actually matter.
+"Just commit it to Git," says instinct.
+But we ruled that out back in part one: Git would store a 47MB binary blob it can't diff, and even if it stored the file perfectly, it still couldn't answer the questions that actually matter.
 Which hyperparameters produced this model?
 What was its error on the test set?
 Is it better or worse than the one currently serving traffic?
 Git tracks bytes.
 What we need is a system that tracks experiments.

-That's MLflow.
-Two pieces of it: experiment tracking, which records the params, metrics, and model of every run so nothing is ever lost or unattributable; and the Model Registry, which turns those runs into versioned, promotable models.
-Together they finally answer the question part four left dangling — a green pipeline proves the tests passed, but MLflow is how you prove the model is any good.
+That system is MLflow.
+We use two pieces of it: experiment tracking, which records the parameters, metrics, and model of every run so nothing is ever lost; and the Model Registry, which turns those runs into versioned models you can promote.
+Together they answer the question part four left open — a green pipeline proves the tests passed, but MLflow is how you prove the model is actually good.

 Experiment tracking: never lose a run again